JOU 270. Introduction to Journalism. (3 h)

 JOU 322.
 Investigating Innocence, at the Intersection of Journalism, Narrative and the Law.
 (3 h)

 Learn to write like a journalist and think like a lawyer by investigating and writing about an ongoing case of a wrongful conviction under review by the law school’s Innocence & Justice Clinic.
 Law students and undergraduates work together with instruction by professors in law and journalism.
 Also listed as WRI 322.
-P-POI.
+P-Prerequisite override required.

 JOU 330.
 Podcasting.
 (3 h)